October 6-7, 2017 Registration is sold out.

-(Click on the Contact Us tab if you would like to waitlist if spots open up prior to the conference start.)
+Click on the Contact Us tab if you wish to request information about access to conference presentation videos.

 The focus of the dialogue will be "Ethical Issues in Human Germ-line Editing".
 We will be presenting on the current science of CRISPR Cas-9 technology, and the ethical issues surrounding its application from a theological perspective.

 - Dates: Friday and Saturday, October 6-7, 2017